Old Dominion vs. Charlotte NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Old Dominion's games this season have gone over 56 points four of 11 times.
+- Old Dominion and its opponents have gone over the current 56-point total in four of 11 games (36.4%) this season.

 - Charlotte's games have gone over 56 points in six of 11 chances this season.